Left4Dev/read-write-parse-large-files/README.md

 for files bigger than 500mb.

-It calculates the Median of a large file that contains a large number of integer values seperated by ",\n".
+The script calculates the median of a large file that contains a large number of integer values seperated by ",\n".

 ### Instructions:
 ```